 - Hairy vetch (common vetch): seeding depth ½ -1 ½ inch seeding rate 15-20 pounds per acre drilled or broadcast 25-40 pounds per acre

 In addition, Grange Co-op carries seed mixes such as oat and pea, triticale and pea, wheat and pea.
 Grange Co-op has also curated specialty cover crop mixes such as Gardenway Soil Builder, a mix of triticale, peas, oats, vetch, ryegrass and crimson clover.
-As well as the Rogue Hemp Cover Crop, a mixture of arugula, rapeseed, white mustard, daikon radish, crimson clover and common vetch.
+Grange Co-op also provides Rogue Hemp Cover Crop, a mixture of arugula, rapeseed, white mustard, daikon radish, crimson clover and common vetch.
 These mixes provide high biomass, quick germination and nitrogen fixation allowing them to be planted in the fall or early spring.

 Cover crops continue to gain popularity due to the many benefits and success rate they provide.
 We classify cover cropping in “Best Management Practice” because it promotes plant health and nutrient stewardship.
 Contact your local Grange Co-op for more expert advice or reach out to Grange Co-op Crop Ag Operations for additional information.